puskipus/restaurant-project/README.md

-I create this website with Laravel.
-Dont forget to change database on .env file and migrate the database.
+I created this website with Laravel.
+Don't forget to change the database on the .env file and migrate the database.